chibisnorlax/acnhfaq/island-life.md

 - Lucky/Season Bonus: Points for items which match the current season, or items which are “Lucky".
   - You get 777 points for each unique seasonal or lucky items displayed.
   - Seasonal bonus are only rewarded for items displace in the appropriate season.
-  - They can be in different rooms and points are reward once for the house.
+  - They can be in different rooms and the points are rewarded once for the house.

   Seasonal items: